 - How to spot when potatoes are ready for harvest

 - The best methods for safely removing those spuds from the soil

 - Problems to watch out for

-Potatoes can be harvested during the growing season but it’s wisest to save a main crop for its full maturity.
-You can often find edible and decently-sized potatoes about sixty to seventy days after planting, but a full main crop typically takes closer to one-hundred days to reach maturity.
+Potatoes can be harvested during the growing season, but it’s wisest to save a main crop for its full maturity.
+You can often find edible and decently-sized potatoes about sixty to seventy days after planting.
+Still, a full main crop typically takes closer to one hundred days to reach maturity.

 Each potato variety is different, so check those tags and read reviews before you commit to any one type.